Christine and Ian Bolt Scholarship

 Preference will be given to students and to candidates who have not had the opportunity to live or study for an extended period of time in the USA.

-Short listed applicants must attend an interview in person in Canterbury in June 2018 (date to be confirmed).
+Short listed applicants must attend an interview in person in Canterbury on Wednesday 6 June 2018.
 Applicants not normally resident in the UK may be interviewed by Skype in exceptional circumstances.

 How to apply